-It is difficult to appreciate the real quality of these old studies through the associated publications but the results suggest that garlic has no antidiabetic's properties.
+It is difficult to assess the real quality of these old studies through the associated publications but the results suggest that garlic has no antidiabetic properties.

-Sobenin (2008): hypoglycaemic potential of garlic in patients with type 2 diabetes was reported in a 4week double-blinded placebo controlled study in 60 patients.
-Theses results contradict with those obtained by Atkhami and al (2006) who reported that garlic has no hypoglycaemic effect in 45 type 2 diabetic's patients treated with 300 mg three times a day for 4 weeks.
+Sobenin (2008i): hypoglycaemic potential of garlic (Allicor®, 300 mg garlic dried powder slow-release formula twice a day) in patients with type 2 diabetes was reported in a 4-weeks double-blinded placebo- and sulfonylurea derivatives-controlled study in 60 patients.
+These results contradict those obtained by Afkhami et al. (2006) who reported that garlic has no hypoglycaemic effect in 45 type 2 diabetic's patients treated with 300 mg "garlic effective extract" (unspecified extract) three times a day for 4 weeks.

-Asharf (2011): More recently, two new studies have been published by the same team (Asharf et al.).
+More recently, two new studies have been published by the same team (Ashraf et al. 2011i; Ashraf et al. 2011).